 Once you are down the Rabbit Hole, there is little Miss Sunshine left.

 A central entity you come across in genetics are haplogroups, sub-haplogroups and haplotypes.
 A haplogroup is a group of haplotypes.
 Haplotypes are organisms, including humans, that share a common ancestor with a specific, chromosomal mutation.
 Subgroups of a haplogroup are often named clades, subclades or, even more brainy, single nucleotide polymorphisms (SNPs, pronounced as snips).
 The term ‘genetic marker’ or short ‘marker’ is thrown in for good measures as well.
-Since all these genetic (sub)groups are one way or the other a subgroup of an older DNA lineage, or at least form a common genetic variation, we keep it simple in this post and stick to the term haplogroup.
+Since all these genetic (sub)groups are one way or the other a subgroup of an older DNA lineage, or at least constitute a common genetic variation, we keep it simple and stick to the term haplogroup in this post.
 Probably missing all kinds of crucial subtleties, but it does give you a feeling you understand some things.

 Another difficulty we experienced, is the inconsistent naming of haplogroups.
 You might have three, four, sometimes five names for a single haplogroup.
 Besides that, the names itself are always a confusing combination of letters and numbers.
 Cause of this wild growth of names, is that private companies are very active in the genetic genealogy business and have their own naming.
 Science is, predictably, reluctant to copy names invented by the private sector.